 Cyclone Warning Dissemination System (CWDS) is a dependable scheme for transmission of cyclone alert/warning message directly to the area likely to be affected by the cyclone using the S-band broadcast capabilities on board the Indian National Satellite (INSAT).
 The system enables the cyclone warning center of IMD to directly and selectively address a particular area likely to be affected by cyclones.
 251 Analogue CWDS receiver and 101 Digital CWDS receivers have already been installed in the coastal areas on India.
-The effectiveness and performance of the CWDS system has been monitored during the past cyclones and it has been found to be good.
-The network of 101 Digital CWDS receivers is installed in the Andhra Pradesh coast during 2003 and it has been working satisfactorily.
-There is a plan to increase present network to 500 receivers of Digital technology by shortly.
+Since the existing 252 Cyclone Warning Dissemination System (CWDS) stations and 101 digital CWDS have become obsolete and many of these systems have stopped working and were beyond repair, IMD and ISRO jointly decided to replace all these CWDS systems by new 500 numbers of Direct Telecom Hub (DTH) based Disaster Warning Dissemination Systems (DWDS) for issuing warning to cyclone prone areas.
+Till date 178 numbers of DTH based DWDS systems has been installed in Tamil Nadu, Pondicherry and Andhra Pradesh.